LIJI32/GBVideoPlayer/README.md

 # Player

 This is a technical demo demonstrating how the Gameboy LCD controller can be hacked to make a Gameboy Color play a full motion video in color, together with music.
-It is inspired by [8086 Corruption](http://www.youtube.com/watch?v=H1p1im_2uf4) and [8086 Domination](http://www.youtube.com/watch?v=MWdG413nNkI).
+It is inspired by [8088 Corruption](http://www.youtube.com/watch?v=H1p1im_2uf4) and [8088 Domination](http://www.youtube.com/watch?v=MWdG413nNkI).

 ## tl;dr
-Here's a video of a [Gameboy Color playing the Pokémon TV Opening](http://www.youtube.com/watch?v=b6jtn71MWFI).
+Here's a video of a [Gameboy Color playing the Pokémon TV Opening](http://www.youtube.com/watch?v=c5HfmaDCVsY).
 You can get the ROM at [the releases page](https://github.com/LIJI32/GBVideoPlayer/releases) and run it on your Gameboy Color with a flash cart or an emulator with good accuracy like BGB.
+You will need to turn on inter-frame blending in the emulator for accurate results.

 ## Technical Specifications
 The player itself, due to the high optimization requirements and CPU cycle counting, is written in Z80 assembly.
 The video encoder has two stage, with the first once being a batch script run by Photoshop, and the other being a python script.
 The music is written in an OpenMPT-style textual format, which is later converted to a compact binary format which is easy to play.